sveneisenschmidt/yay/docs/under-the-hood.md

 #### `ChainProcessor`

-The [ChainProcessor](../../src/Component/Webhook/Incoming/Processor/ChainProcessor.php) is able to chain multiple processors to maximize flexibility.
+The [ChainProcessor](../../src/Component/Webhook/Incoming/Processor/ChainProcessor.php) is able to chain multiple processors to maximise flexibility.
 It is configured in your integration configuration.

 ```yml
 integration: